 These whales may dive to depths of over 200 m, which is deeper than either blue or sei whales, and explains why the surfacing, blowing and diving characteristics are different between the species.
 When fin whales are submerging, the blowholes submerge before the dorsal fin becomes visible.
 They arch their backs as they dive, but do not usually show their flukes.
 It is difficult to judge when and where a fin whale will surface.

 When moving slowly, a fin whale exposes the dorsal fin soon after the blowhole.
-However, when surfacing from a deep dive, it emerges at a steeper angle, so that the top of the head surfaces first, blows, submerges the blowhole, and then rolls forward arching the back and dorsal fin high above the surface (to see an animated sequence of the difference between a surfacing fin and sei whale click HERE).
+However, when surfacing from a deep dive, it emerges at a steeper angle, so that the top of the head surfaces first, blows, submerges the blowhole, and then rolls forward arching the back and dorsal fin high above the surface.
 A series of 2 to 5 blows with 10 to 20 seconds between followed by a longer dive, typically 15 minutes long, is common.
 Duration of dives ranges from 25 seconds to 15 minutes and mean blow intervals last approximately 50 seconds for fin whales feeding at the surface.